Worldwide Guide to Women in Leadership

 Assistant Deputy Minister, 1991-94 Ambassador to Barbados, Jamaica, Belize, Cayman Islands and Turks and Caicos Islands.

-1986-89 Parliamentary Secretary to the Minister of Environment Pauline Browes
+1986-89 Parliamentary Secretary of Environment Pauline Browes

 1989-91 Parliamentary Secretary to the Secretary of State of Canada and to the Minister of State (Multiculturalism and Citizenship)